 What impressed me as I read Pathfinders was the depth of detail provided about the Aboriginal trackers and their families and kin.
 The tales of their expertise and successes are incredible, like Billy Dargin's role in tracking down the bushranger, Ben Hall, in 1865.

 But so is the background into their family lives, making the trackers more than just two-dimensional characters in an adventure story.
 For instance, in 1938, Frank Williams moved to Bourke with his family.
-Due to complaints, they were evicted from their initial housing and lived in tents provided by the police on the fringe of Bourke.
+Evicted from their initial housing due to complaints, they lived in tents provided by the police on the fringe of Bourke.
 But Frank, with the financial assistance of his working teenage daughters, took the "unusual step for Aboriginal people (back then) of buying a house" in town.

 As Bennett comments in the Introduction: